Last updated: June 20, 2026

 Domestic violence and unsafe situations

-If someone is hurting you, threatening you, tracking your phone, or blocking access to money, food, documents, or your children, you deserve help.
+If someone is hurting you, threatening you, tracking your phone, or blocking access to money, food, documents, or your children, reach out from a safe device if you can.
 Call 911 if there is danger now.
-For private support, call the National Domestic Violence Hotline at 1-800-799-7233, or use a safe device to find local programs through West Virginia’s domestic violence resources.
+For private support, call the National Domestic Violence Hotline at 1-800-799-7233, or use the WV local programs directory to find an advocate near you.

 Do not post plans online or leave messages where an unsafe person can see them.
 Our safety resources guide has more West Virginia support paths.

 Legal Aid WV may help eligible people with civil legal problems such as eviction, benefits, domestic violence, family issues, consumer problems, health access, and education access.
-Call 1-866-255-4370 or apply online through Legal Aid WV.
+Legal Aid WV says people who are unsure should apply, because there are exceptions.

 This article is not legal advice.
-If you have a court date, hearing notice, protection order issue, custody issue, or benefits appeal, talk to a lawyer or legal aid as soon as possible.
+If you have a court date, hearing notice, protection order issue, custody issue, or benefits appeal, talk to legal aid quickly.
 Our legal help guide lists more options.

 Child support services

 The West Virginia Bureau for Child Support Enforcement can help with paternity, support orders, enforcement, and some changes to orders.
-There is no fee to apply for child support services.
-Start with the BCSE application or call customer service at 1-800-249-3778.
+The state says there is no fee to apply for child support services.
+Start with the BCSE application if child support is part of your longer-term plan.

 Child support can help over time, but it may not fix tonight’s emergency.
 Use it along with SNAP, child care help, Medicaid, and local aid.
 Our child support guide explains what to expect.